 If you are a struggling golfer, the WOSPORTS rangefinder is easily one of the best golf rangefinders for its price.

-Offering an ergonomic hold coupled with a continuous scan that locks onto the flag in mere seconds, the small rangefinder rides easily in the golf cart or fits comfortably in the valuables pocket of your golf bag.
+Offering an ergonomic hold coupled with a continuous scan that locks onto the flag in mere seconds, the small rangefinder rides easily in the golf cart or fits comfortably in the valuables pocket of your golf cart bag.

 Yes, this rangefinder is missing slope functionality, and while we hate that, if you are looking for a simple device to help you choose the right golf club, then the WOSPORTS model can handle the job.